 Newtown, Redfern and Randwick

-Their new vegan-only venture, Lonely Mouth, serves up hot noods in either a sunflower-and-hempseed broth or a spicy Szechuan soup topped with nuggets of seitan.
+RaRa's vegan-only venture, Lonely Mouth, serves up hot noods in either a sunflower-and-hempseed broth or a spicy Szechuan soup topped with nuggets of seitan.
 They also offer the classic vegan miso made famous at RaRa here too.
-At this stage, Lonely Mouth is pick up only.

 CBD and Bondi Junction